Billy Hewes: Mississippi State Senate

-MPACT | State Treasury of Mississippi (ms.gov)

 2011 Lieutenant Governor race

 Hewes was an unsuccessful candidate for the office of Lieutenant Governor of Mississippi in 2011.
 After losing the Republican primary election to Tate Reeves by a 14-point margin, Hewes endorsed him in the general election.

 Mayor of Gulfport

 Billy Hewes, a Republican, serves as the Mayor of Gulfport, Mississippi, the state's second largest city, having won office in the 2013 City of Gulfport General Election, in which he ran unopposed.
-Hewes’s leadership was instrumental in the construction of the Mississippi Aquarium Mississippi Aquarium - Wikipedia, the creation of the Harbor Lights Winter Festival, and support of the emerging Blue Economy, which is bringing a new maritime research and development component to the region’s economy.
+Hewes’s leadership was instrumental in the construction of the Mississippi Aquarium, the creation of the Harbor Lights Winter Festival, and support of the emerging Blue Economy, which is bringing a new maritime research and development component to the region’s economy.
 As Mayor of Mississippi’s largest coastal city, Hewes publicly advocated for a change to Mississippi’s State Flag.